Jeff Jordan (defensive back): Early life and education

 Jordan was born on November 23, 1943, in San Antonio, Texas to Betty Flynn Jordan and Leroy Marion.
 He grew up in Bristow, Oklahoma, and attended Bristow High School there, where he excelled academically and played multiple sports, including football, basketball, and golf.
 In football, he played quarterback and earned all-state as well as Prep All-America honors.
 As a student, Jordan was class salutatorian and class president as a sophomore and senior.

-Jordan was given a full scholarship to the University of Tulsa for his football talents, and played several seasons as a two-way player.
-He twice was named All-Missouri Valley Conference and still holds several school records, including the longest interception return in team history (97 yards, against Memphis State in 1963) and the single-game and career records for interception return yards.
-During his junior year, 1963, Jordan caught a 98-yard touchdown reception, which set the record at the time for longest play in Tulsa history.
+Jordan was given a full scholarship to the University of Tulsa for his football talents and played several seasons as a two-way player.
+He twice was named All-Missouri Valley Conference, as a second-team selection in 1963 and a first-team choice in 1964, and still holds several school records, including the longest interception return in team history (97 yards, against Memphis State in 1963) and the single-game and career records for interception return yards.
+During his junior year, 1963, Jordan had 34 receptions for 451 yards and three touchdowns; one of his scores was a 98-yard catch which set the record at the time for longest play in Tulsa history.
 As a senior in 1964, he was named team captain and intercepted nine passes, being considered one of the "finest players in the country" while leading his team to a win in the Bluebonnet Bowl.
+He also caught seven passes for 115 yards and three touchdowns, ending his collegiate career with 49 receptions for 662 yards and six scores.

 Jordan graduated in 1965 with a degree in industrial psychology and was a finalist that year for a Rhodes Scholarship, although he ultimately did not win it.
 He was inducted in 1988 to the Tulsa Athletics Hall of Fame.

 Professional career

-Jordan was selected in the eighth round (107th overall) of the 1965 NFL Draft by the Minnesota Vikings and in the 15th round (114th overall) of the 1965 AFL Draft by the Denver Broncos, and chose to join the former.
+Jordan was selected in the eighth round (107th overall) of the 1965 NFL draft by the Minnesota Vikings and in the 15th round (113th overall) of the 1965 AFL draft by the Denver Broncos, and chose to join the former.
 As a rookie, Jordan appeared in 12 out of 14 games and recorded four interceptions, which he returned for 45 yards.
 He had two games with two interceptions, gaining 20 yards off them in their week 12 loss to the Green Bay Packers and 25 in their week 14 win over the Chicago Bears.
 He also made one fumble recovery and played as a starter in four matches.